-Evaluate LEDs operation and color recognition in a board utilizing our tester application.
+New!!!
+LED Color Recognition API or application Evaluate LED’s operation and color recognition in a board utilizing our tester application.

 (We can also consult for the right camera with lens)

-We developed a LED tester solution includes camera, lens and API software with example code in LabVIEW and CVI
+We developed a LED tester solution that includes camera, lens, and API software with example code in LabVIEW and CVI.

 Open/Close camera (can work on images without camera)

-Color learning – Learn the software the LED color configuration and location.
-Also use as a live LED color status
+Color learning – Learn the software of the LED color configuration and location.
+Use as a live LED color status.

 Test: Perform fast LED color test and log results to a csv file

-Can be use as a standalone LED tester as well!
+It can be used as a standalone LED tester as well!

-- Learn the system the LED configuration in the new board.
-After one-time learning you can use the configuration to test many similar boards and even a full batch
+Learn the system and the LED configuration in the new board.
+After one-time learning, you can use the configuration to test many similar boards and even a full batch.

-- In Learn function the LEDs are live shown
+In Learn function, the LEDs are shown lively.

 API Option to Run